iconify/documentation/documents/pages/sources/api/queries.md

 You cannot request data for multiple icon sets in same query.
 It is one query per icon set.

 Number of icons per query is not limited, however be aware that browsers have limit on URL length.
-Iconify implementations, such as [Iconify SVG Framework](../../implementations/svg-framework/index.md), limit URL length to 500.
+[Iconify icon components](../../icon-components/index.md) limit URL length to 500.
 If URL is longer than 500 characters, API query is split into multiple queries.

 Parameters: